Philippines reports first coronavirus death outside China

 BEIJING/MANILA (Reuters) - The Philippines on Sunday reported the first overseas death from the growing epidemic of a coronavirus that originated in China, where new confirmed infections jumped by a daily record to top 14,000 cases.

-Authorities in the Philippines said a 44-year-old man from Wuhan city in central Hubei province had died after developing severe pneumonia.
-It was the first death reported out of more than 130 cases in around two dozen other countries and regions outside of mainland China.
+The Philippines Department of Health said a 44-year-old man from Wuhan city in central Hubei province, the epicenter of the outbreak, had died after developing severe pneumonia.
+It was the first death out of more than 130 cases reported in around two dozen other countries and regions outside of mainland China.

+The man who died was a companion of a 38-year-old Chinese woman, also from Wuhan, who was the first and only other person to test positive for the virus in the Philippines.
+Both patients arrived in the Philippines via Hong Kong on Jan.
+21.

 The death toll from the coronavirus outbreak in China had reached 304 as of the end of Saturday, state broadcaster CCTV said on Sunday, citing the country’s National Health Commission.

-All the new deaths in China and most of the new infections on Saturday were in Hubei, the epicenter of the flu-like coronavirus outbreak.
+All the new deaths in China and most of the new infections of the flu-like coronavirus on Saturday were in Hubei.

 China is facing mounting isolation as other countries introduce travel curbs, airlines suspend flights and governments evacuate their citizens, risking worsening a slowdown in the world’s second-largest economy.